MolSSI-Education/python-package-best-practices/_episodes/04-function-style.md

 >     return dist
 > ~~~
 >> ## Solution
->> Here is a better formatted version of `calculate_distance` which is easier to read and understand.
+>> Here is a better formatted version of `calculate_distance`, which is easier to read and understand.
 >>
 >> ~~~
 >> def calculate_distance(rA, rB):